sbernauer/breakwater/README.md

 # Features
 1. Accepts Pixelflut commands
+2. It can start a native display window in your graphical environment
-2. Can provide a VNC server so that everybody can watch
+3. Simultaneously it can provide a VNC server so that everybody can watch
-3. As an alternative it can stream to a RTMP sink, so that you can e.g. directly live-stream into Twitch or YouTube
+4. As an alternative it can stream to a RTMP sink, so that you can e.g. directly live-stream into Twitch or YouTube
-4. Exposes Prometheus metrics
+5. Exposes Prometheus metrics
-5. IPv6 and legacy IP support
+6. IPv6 and legacy IP support

 # Available Pixelflut commands
 Commands must be sent newline-separated, for more details see [Pixelflut](https://wiki.cccgoe.de/wiki/Pixelflut)